cognitive-robots/av-extended-scms-paper-resources/README.md

-# Utilising Causality to Interpret Behavioural Interactions Between Autonomous Embodied Agents
+# Extending Structural Causal Models for Use in Autonomous Embodied Systems